Casa Loma just transformed into a giant haunted house for Halloween

-In a city as young as Toronto, old buildings and lingering spirits aren’t in huge supply.
+In a city as young as Toronto, old buildings and lingering spirits are in short supply.
 But if there’s one local space that ghost-hunting shows have their eye on, it’s Casa Loma.
-Nick Di Donato, the CEO of Liberty Entertainment Group—which owns and manages the castle—has fielded more than a few requests from paranormal investigators anxious to scope out Casa Loma overnight, but he believes they’d come up empty.
+Nick Di Donato, the CEO of Liberty Entertainment Group—which manages the castle—has fielded more than a few requests from paranormal investigators anxious to scope out Casa Loma overnight, but he thinks they’d come up empty.
 “I’ve been here for almost three years now, day and night, around the clock,” says Di Donato.
 “If the castle’s got anything at all, it’s a great spirit.
 It’s happy to be alive, happy to be here, happy to be a big part of the fabric of Toronto and its history.”

-This Halloween, in lieu of actual monsters, Casa Loma is spending roughly $1.5 million on actors and illusions for a theatrical experience that’s sure to spook guests.
-Legends of Horror, which opens Friday, September 30, is a 1.5-kilometre trail that winds through Casa Loma’s gardens, stables and plenty of creaky metal gates.
-The terrifying tour takes advantage of the estate’s mysterious (if not genuinely haunted) history and includes a mad monster party of famous beasts.
-We took a tour of the fright fest.
+This Halloween, in lieu of actual monsters, Casa Loma is bringing back its $1.5-million fright fest.
+Legends of Horror, which is open until October 31, is a 1.5-kilometre trail that winds through Casa Loma’s gardens, stables and plenty of creaky metal gates.
+The terrifying tour takes advantage of the estate’s mysterious history and includes a mad monster party of famous beasts.
+And, this year, it features a few new spooky sections.
 Here are a few creature features you can expect.

-In one of the first areas, influenced by The Wolfman, Di Donato pulled up a large tarp to reveal a giant snarling beast head, an animatronic stained with blood and white hair matted in fresh death.
-He knew his way around the impressive wolf puppet—which moves about, gnashes its teeth and blares its eyes—having fiddled with it for about six months.
+In the first of the returning areas, Di Donato took inspiration from The Wolfman.
+The giant snarling beast head is an animatronic stained with blood and white hair matted in fresh death.
+Di Donato fiddled with the the impressive wolf puppet for about six months—it moves about, gnashes its teeth and blares its eyes.
 The best thing about werewolves isn’t their claws and howls, of course, but the transformation between human and hairy terror, so, as guests walk along the path, they’ll see each phase of the beast’s full-moon fever.

 One of Di Donato’s favourite classic horror scenes is from 1933’s The Invisible Man: the mad scientist in his parlour, smoking a pipe and disrobing in an act of cinematic illusion.
-Casa Loma opts for a clothed version of the character and some special effects of its own: in a disorienting mirror maze full of glowing crystal chandeliers, sight is bound to betray you.
-Another hi-tech highlight: the 3D projection systems that show Dracula reigning over the south face of Casa Loma.
-(Di Donato plans to use the systems for other holidays throughout the year).
+Casa Loma’s version is clothed, with some special effects of its own: a disorienting mirror maze full of glowing crystal chandeliers.
+Another hi-tech highlight: the 3-D projection systems that show Dracula reigning over the south face of Casa Loma.